AnthoChamb/GHLIMGConverter/README.md

 `--height HEIGHT` Height of the output IMG

 `--format {BC1,BC3}` DDS format of the output IMG, used in PS3 and X360 textures.
 Default option is `BC1`

+`--mipmap MIPMAP` Mipmap count of the output IMG.
+Default option is `1`

 ## Requirements
 This program currently requires [PVRTexToolCLI.exe](https://www.imgtec.com/developers/powervr-sdk-tools/pvrtextool/) installed and added to your `config.ini` file